"""********************************************************************************

 precompiled_qc=None,

-measurement_data=None # measurement settings
+measurement_data=None, # measurement settings

 ):

-of a quantum argument.
-Note that this method measures the **hermitized**
+Note that this method measures the **hermitized** version of the operator:

 .. math::